monroestephenson/hegemon/README.md

 - Backup files are automatically compressed with gzip
 - Backup filenames include timestamp and backup type: `backup_YYYYMMDD_HHMMSS_full.dump.gz`

+### Configuration

+By default, Hegemon looks for configuration files in the following locations:
+- MySQL: `~/.config/hegemon/mysql_config.json`
+- PostgreSQL: `~/.config/hegemon/postgres_config.json`
+- SQLite: `~/.config/hegemon/sqlite_config.json`

+You can override these defaults using the `-c` option to specify a custom config file.

 ### Troubleshooting

 Common issues and solutions:

-1. **"Database type is required"**
+1. **"Database type required"**
-   - Make sure to specify `--db-type` in your command (mysql, postgres, or sqlite)
+   - Make sure to specify the database type after the backup command (mysql, postgres, or sqlite)
+   - Example: `hegemon backup mysql`

 2. **"Database name is required"**
-   - For MySQL/PostgreSQL: Include `--db-name` in your command
+   - For MySQL/PostgreSQL: Include `-n` option
-   - For SQLite: Use `--db-file` instead
+   - For SQLite: Use `-f` option
+   - Or set these in your config file

 3. **"Configuration file not found"**
-   - Ensure your config file exists at the specified path
+   - Create the appropriate config file in `~/.config/hegemon/`
-   - Check file permissions
+   - Or specify a custom config file with `-c`

 4. **"Missing database host"**
-   - For MySQL/PostgreSQL: Include `--db-host` in your command
+   - Set the host in your config file
+   - Or use `-h` option
    - Not required for SQLite

 ### License